 Many useful features can be implemented using a plugin.
 However, you need to ensure the plugins you use are not only needed but created by reputable developers.
 As much as I just love plugins, I make sure that those I use are adding value to my website and don’t affect the performance of the site.

 The more you install and activate, the more likely your website will load slower.

 There are some that help speed up your site such as Autoptimize which can aggregate, minify and cache scripts and styles, moves and defers scripts to the footer and minifies HTML.

 Ensure your images are sized appropriately and compressed

 Many users don’t realize that the image you took on your smartphone is a high resolution file, maybe 2 megabytes or more.
 If used in its original format, loading that file or even its thumbnail can slow down your page speed.

 Even reducing the size of your images manually may still not be enough.
-The Smush Image Compression and Optimization plugin optimizes images as you upload them by automatically running them through Smush.it.
+There are many plugins that optimize images as you upload them.
 Just install and activate the plugin.
-Images already on your site can be compressed in bulk or individually.
+Most plugins will also compressed those that are already uploaded to your site.

 Use a caching plugin

 WordPress creates pages dynamically as they are requested by pulling the content from the database and applying the theme template.
 A cache plugin saves pages when they are retrieved so that future requests for the same page can be delivered faster.